Mrunal-G/LLM_NER/README.md

 - Additionally, I also investigated a fine-tuned versoin of Meta's open-source Code LLama model for NER task which also uses text-generation technique by zero shot instruction tuning.
 My solution to the problem is based on [GoLLIE, a zero shot Information Extraction](https://github.com/hitz-zentroa/GoLLIE) as seen below by defining the annotation schema for custom entities type based on given PII taxanomy.
 The google colab notebook for the solution can be accessed [here]().
 - This solution also allows me to set the gold standard and and use F1 evaluation score metric, including full control on the instruction template as seen in this [example](https://github.com/hitz-zentroa/GoLLIE/blob/main/notebooks/Named%20Entity%20Recognition.ipynb).

+Example:
+Supervised Fine-tuning of UniNER-7B achieved average F1 score of 84.78% on 20 datasets surpasing BERT-base and InstructUIE-11B by 4.69% and 3.62% repsectively on the 20 datasets.

 ```python